Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Background

-It is desired that the trained global model $\widehat{\mathbf{W}} \approx \mathbf{W}^\star$ is applied to unseen test clients, that come with different non-i.i.d local data.
-Let $\mathcal{D}_{s'}$ denote the local data of a new client; then, $\mathcal{D}_{s'} \neq_d \mathcal{D}_{s}$ for all clients $s$ during training.
+It is desired that the trained global model $\widehat{\mathbf{W}} \approx \mathbf{W}^\star$ is applied to unseen test clients that come with different non-i.i.d local data.
 Previous approaches handling a similar scenario \citep{yu2020salvaging, wang2019federated} assume we have access to part of the new client's labeled local data and fine-tune $\widehat{\mathbf{W}}$.
-We consider this as a limitation, since new users are likely unwilling/not able to provide accurate labeled data, and/or might not have sufficient resources to contribute to a fine-tuning phase of the whole model.
+We consider this a limitation since new users are likely unwilling/unable to provide accurate labeled data and might not have sufficient resources to contribute to a fine-tuning phase of the whole model.